ncatlab/nlab-content/pages/1679.md

 ## Generalisation

-When you get tired of thinking individually about $n$-categories, functors, transformations, modifications, and so on, check out [[(n,k)-transformation]].
+When you get tired of thinking individually about $n$-categories, functors, transformations, modifications, and so on, check out [[(n,j)-transformation]].

 (Some discussion from here has also been moved to there.)